rackerlabs/rackspace-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

 ### General requirements

-The general requirements are as follows:
+Images must follow these general requirements:

 -   The image must be a single file in the Virtual Hard Disk (VHD) file format.